-Take some time to consider how to complete the SENIOR RECOMMENDATION FORM (available on the DMHS CCC or Guidance webpages)
+Take some time to consider how to complete the SENIOR RECOMMENDATION FORM (available on the DMHS CCC or Guidance pages)

-At Desert Mountain staring in early September, counselors scheduling a one-on-one (senior-counselor) meeting with each senior to review transcripts, discuss post graduation plans and make a game plan for college applications.
+At Desert Mountain starting in early September, counselors scheduling a one-on-one (senior-counselor) meeting with each senior to review transcripts, discuss post-graduation plans and make a game plan for college applications.
 Be prepared for your meeting with a list of questions.
 If you miss your meeting, email your counselor and RESCHEDULE IT.